zzz945/public-blog/resume 2020.md

 In addition, I also developed the pug webpack plugin that the project depends on: https://github.com/lingobus/pug-webpack-plugin

+### Work at Actions Technology
+Actions technology is primarily a IC design company, but in order to better sell their IC, it provides customers with integrated solutions, including peripheral circuit design, operating system, application software, etc.

+I was involved in the android operating system porting project as a junior embedded software engineer to make android run on our IC, learning and developing android hal layer software under the guidance of a senior engineer.

+Android hal layer software is the adaptation layer software between the android operating system and linux driver.
+The development of android hal layer involved in C, C++, and java language, at the same time need to be familiar with the linux operating system and linux drive framework.
+The modules of android framework I've been involved in are power management, wifi management, audio management, etc.

+During this work, I have accumulated a wealth of c, c++, and java development experience and have a deeper understanding of linux driver and android operating system.

 ## Open source project

 ### write-vue3-from-scratch (April 2019 ~ May 2019)